georgepaul171/Research-Project/bpd/5June/results/analysis_report.md

 | ghg_per_area | 1.56 |
 | energy_intensity_ratio | 1.48 |

 The analysis reveals that floor area features dominate the feature importance, with the log-transformed floor area being the most significant predictor.
-This suggests that building size is a crucial factor in energy consumption prediction.

 ### Feature Interactions